 In Ancient Times

-In fact, they were considered so important that no little home was without a nasturtium plant if they could avoid it.
+In fact, they were considered so important that no home was without a nasturtium plant if they could avoid it.
 The plants are also so undemanding that they were perfect for the rocky soil of the Andes.

 In the Middle Ages

-Nasturtiums in the Garden
+Tropaeolum majus in the Garden

 In Warmer Climates

-Where it is Colder
+Where It Is Colder

-Make a Cool Display
+Make a Stunning Feature

 Where Nasturtiums Came From

-Beauty Benefits of Nasturtiums
+The Beauty Benefits of Nasturtiums